In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 - Muscle tissue

 Tissues are groups of cells working together to perform a certain function.
 All organs are made of tissues.
 For example, your lungs are made of lung tissues, and your kidneys are made of kidney tissues.
 There are four main categories, or types, of tissues found in the human body, and they each have special structures that support their functions.
 The tissue that lines and protects our internal and external surfaces is called the epithelial tissue.
-Epithelial tissues are made of closely joined cells that form a cohesive layer like in the skin.
+Epithelial tissues are made of closely joined cells that form a continuous layer like in the skin.
 These cells are typically easily and frequently replaced since they are often damaged.
 Nervous tissues allow our bodies to communicate rapidly and respond to stimuli.
 These tissues contain neurons that help send and receive nerve impulses.
 The tissue that is adapted to cause movement is the muscle tissue.
 Muscle tissues have specialized muscle cells that are full of contractile proteins.
 Finally, the tissue that binds, supports, protects, connects, and attaches the different parts of the body to each other is called the connective tissue.
 Connective tissues are made of cells suspended in a nonliving matrix.
 There are many different types of connective tissue, which allow it to carry out these many different functions.

 So, the option that is not one of the four major tissue types is skeletal tissue.